lucasdbr05/semi-fungible-tokens-sticker-album/README.md

 ## 1. Introduction

-### 1.1 Background and Motivation

-The rise of blockchain technology and non-fungible tokens (NFTs) has greatly increased the popularity of digital collectibles.
-Traditional physical sticker albums, which are often seen during sports events, face challenges like counterfeiting, verifying scarcity, and limits on trading across different locations.
-Blockchain technology addresses these problems by providing cryptographic proof of ownership, transparent supply management, and unrestricted peer-to-peer exchange.
+The project consists of developing a complete ecosystem based on **Web3**, designed to represent digital stickers of players from the Exatas Cup.
+The core idea was to create an environment where users could **collect, view, buy and trade** digital stickers in a decentralized way, using a real blockchain to record ownership, transfers and interactions.

-The Exatas Cup is an annual futsal championship set up by students in the Mathematics, Computer Science, and Statistics departments at the University of Brasília (UnB).
-Since it started in 2024, the tournament has become a key event for fostering integration within the academic community.
-A constant challenge has been creating engaging visual content to display team rosters and player details.
-This project meets this need by developing a blockchain-based digital sticker album that combines collectibility, gamification, and verifiable ownership.
+The Exatas Cup is a futsal championship organized by students of the Institute of Exact Sciences at the University of Brasília (UnB), bringing together students from Mathematics, Computer Science and Statistics.
+The tournament had editions in 2024 and 2025 and became a significant event in the academic community, promoting integration, healthy competition and engagement among participants.
+One of the biggest challenges has always been creating visual content to showcase the teams, such as player cards with photos and information.
+The digital sticker album developed in this project emerged precisely as a modern solution to this problem, offering a practical, fast and interactive way to present rosters, while also enabling gamification through digital collectibles.

+To achieve this, we adopted the **ERC-1155** standard, which allows representing multiple stickers inside a single smart contract, reducing gas costs, simplifying management and offering support for semi-fungible items — exactly what a sticker album requires.
+This standard is widely used in games, collectibles and marketplaces due to its flexibility and efficiency.

+The platform not only displays the stickers but also integrates a **P2P trading system** controlled by the smart contract.
+Purchase operations, listings, acceptances and cancellations are recorded transparently and are fully auditable, ensuring reliability and immutability — fundamental principles in blockchain-based applications.

-### 1.2 Objectives
+### 1.1 Objectives

 This work aims to build a decentralized application (dApp) that enables: